Any heart problem can seem overwhelming at first; but recovery statistics are very good for people who receive proper treatment.

 On the pages featured at the right, you’ll find articles and helpful media to educate those affected by valve disease.

-- If your valve is too tight or doesn’t allow enough blood to flow through it, visit stenosis to learn more about the condition and why it develops.
+- If your valve is too narrow or doesn’t allow enough blood to flow through it, visit stenosis to learn more about the condition and why it develops.

 - Mitral valve prolapse affects many people and although it can be considered harmless, prolapsed valves can sometimes start to leak.